LaurentiuGabriel/gpt-trading-agent/README.md

 - Interactive Chat Interface: A user-friendly chat allows you to request stock ideas and analysis.

 - One-Click Trading: Execute recommended trades directly from the chat interface.
+Trades are executed through the Alpaca API.

 - Portfolio Tracking: A dedicated page to view your complete trade history, current holdings, and overall portfolio performance, including value over time.